Energy transport in Z3 chiral clock model: Abstract

 \section{Abstract}

 We characterize the energy transport in a one dimensional $\mathbb{Z}_3$ chiral clock model.
 The model generalizes the $\mathbb{Z}_2$ symmetric transverse field Ising model (TFIM).
 The model is parametrized by a chirality parameter $\theta$, in addition to $f$ and $J$ which are analogous to the transverse field and the nearest neighbour spin coupling in the TFIM.
-Unlike the well studied TFIM and XYZ models, this cannot be transformed to a fermionic system.
-We use a matrix product states implementation of the Lindblad master equation to obtain the non-equilibrium steady state (NESS) in systems of size up to $48$.
-We present the estimated NESS current and its scaling exponent $\gamma$ with respect to system size as a function of $\theta$ at different $f/J$.
-The estimated $\gamma(f/J,\theta)$ point to a ballistic energy transport along a line of integrable points $f=J\cos{3\theta}$ in the parameter space; all other points deviate from ballistic transport, and indicate super-diffusive or diffusive behavior within the range of system sizes accessible.
+Unlike the well studied TFIM and XYZ models, does not transform to a fermionic system.
+We use a matrix product states implementation of the Lindblad master equation to obtain the non-equilibrium steady state (NESS) in systems of sizes up to $48$.
+We present the estimated NESS current and its scaling exponent $\gamma$ as a function of $\theta$ at different $f/J$.
+The estimated $\gamma(f/J,\theta)$ point to a ballistic energy transport along a line of integrable points $f=J\cos{3\theta}$ in the parameter space; all other points deviate from ballistic transport.
+Analysis of finite size effects within the available system sizes suggest a diffusive behavior away from the integrable points.